If you are a coffee lover who thinks E=Milk*Coffee2, getting this difference will change the way you see and taste coffee.

 While flat white is based on little foam and velvety of milk, the cappuccino will provide a taste and texture quite dry, almost like drinking bubbles on top of a bed of espresso and milk.

 Obviously, there is no final winner.
-Both of them are excellent coffees, but each one of them has their own characteristics.
+Both of them are excellent coffees, but each one of them has its own characteristics.
 The decision will mainly rely on the way you feel and what you are looking for in a perfect coffee.

 Now that you know exactly how these two coffees should look like, talk to your local barista the next time you go to the coffee shop.
 It will definitely be a game-changer.

 What are you waiting for?
-Which one is your favorite.
+Which one is your favorite?
 We’d love to know your answer!